 As an example, we will create a new label that identifies all hosts that are currently running SSH processes.
 This is how the configuration of the label might look like:

-Once done, clicking on the Save label button will apply the configuration and create the new SSH runners label:
+Once done, click on the Save label button to apply the configuration and create the new SSH runners label:

 And clicking on the label will apply it as a filter and show in the list only those hosts matching the criteria:

 And packs, for example, can now be qualified for execution using the newly created label: